lookit/lookit-docs/docs/source/frame-dev.rst

 To start developing your own frames, you will want to first follow the “Setup for local frame development” steps.
-To use the frame definitions you have created when posting a study on Lookit, you can specify your own ember-lookit-frameplayer repo to use (see “Using the experimenter interface”).
+To use the frame definitions you have created when posting a study on Lookit, you can specify your own ember-lookit-frameplayer repo to use.

 .. toctree::
    :maxdepth: 2